ShoaibPathan/nearby-fastfood/README.md

 Things to do:

 * when user selects a cluster pin, the map should zoom in
-* fix the annotation flicker when user moves map
+* fix the annotation flicker when user moves the map
 * fix the iOS share sheet delay
 * show multiple routes with the option to select
 * add driving and walking instructions